govau/design-system-starter/README.md

 ## Get started

-The starter pack uses NPM (node package manager) to set up a local development environment.
+The starter pack uses NPM (node package manager) to set up a local development environment and install the Design System components.
 NPM is a package manager for Node based projects.
 NPM comes pre-installed with Node.

 1. Make sure you have `NPM` and `node` installed on your computer.
 You can follow the [NPM instructions](https://www.npmjs.com/get-npm) if you are unsure.